omariosc/oxmedica-cryptography-and-cybersecurity/Assessments/3 Architecture.md

 1. **Choose a Component:**
    - Pick a component inside a computer (e.g., GPU, RAM, Hard Drive, Motherboard, Power Supply, etc.), excluding the CPU (as we will use it as an example).
+RAM
 2. **Describe the Component:**
-   - Explain the role of the chosen component in the computer system.
+   - Explain the role of the chosen component in the computer system. random acces memoryRAM it acts as the temporary short term memory storage (ie memory that needs imedeate acces )
-   - Describe its inputs and outputs.
+   - Describe its inputs and outputs. it intakes temporary information form the user  and it out puts that same information to the cpu so that it can excute it
-   - Identify what other components or systems it interfaces with.
+   - Identify what other components or systems it interfaces with. it helps out the cpu and gpu(occaionally)

 ### Example Component